mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

-# Smart Factory Computer Vision Inference for Digital Twin
+# Smart Factory Computer Vision Inference for Digital Twins
 The aim of this repository is threefold:

 1. Show how to get the images from a video camera on a Smart Factory, store them in MongoDB and take advantage of the Document Model.